Fighting SAD (Seasonal Affective Disorder)

 Ohhh, where to start.
 All things mental health-related can be so misunderstood… in every way possible.
-From a personal standpoint, it can be hard to understand why you may be feeling “off.”
+When it's you who is experiencing it, it can be hard to understand why you may be feeling “off” or not yourself.
+Sometimes it feels like it's for no reason at all.
 From a therapeutic standpoint, it can be incredibly difficult to treat due to the subjective and complicated nature of mental illnesses and mood disorders.
-From a social standpoint, people around you might not know what’s going on, why you may be acting different, or why you are interacting less with your friends and family.
-Maybe you’ve talked to them about it, but they still don’t understand, or maybe you haven’t talked about it, because you feel ashamed.
+From a social perspective, people around you might not know what’s going on, why you may be acting different, or why you are interacting less with your friends and family.
+Maybe you’ve talked to them about it, but they still don’t understand, or maybe you haven’t talked about it at all.

 What is SAD?

-Generalized anxiety and major depression are a lot more common than Seasonal Affective disorder, and many people who have SAD have some form of either anxiety or depression, but those are a topic for another blog post on another day.
+Generalized anxiety and major depression are a lot more common than Seasonal Affective disorder, but many people who have SAD have some form of either anxiety or depression, as well.
 This post is specifically about SAD, a.k.a.
 Seasonal Affective Disorder, considering we’re currently in the season when people are affected by it.
 SAD is a mood disorder characterized by depression and/or anxiety that is brought about or significantly worsened at the same time every year.

 For most people who suffer from SAD, this occurs in the late fall or early winter and/or when we experience Daylight Saving’s Time.
 The colder weather and much shorter days make us more likely to stay inside, and it all just throws off our internal clock in general.
-A lot of people get a little bummed out for a couple of days, and then their bodies quickly adjust, and they get used to it.
-For people who suffer from SAD, they feel more than bummed out, and it typically lasts for the duration of the season.
+A lot of people get a little bummed out or "blue" for a couple of days/weeks, and then their bodies quickly adjust and they feel themselves again.
+For people who suffer from SAD, they feel more than a little "blue", and it typically lasts for the duration of the season.

 Symptoms Commonly Experienced by those with SAD